Cycle Logo

 Isolation as Resource Ownership

-• It has its own kernel and device drivers.
+• Own kernel and device drivers

 Be Strategic

-By enabling provisioning across bare metal and cloud, and running both containers and virtual machines side by side, Cycle lets you align your infrastructure management strategy with your actual workloads, not the trend of the year.
+Cycle exists to give teams real choice.
+By provisioning bare metal and cloud, and running containers and VMs side by side, Cycle lets you align your infrastructure strategy with your actual workloads, not industry trends.